This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during Foley catheter removal by a healthcare provider?

 Your healthcare provider will insert a syringe into the balloon port of the catheter.
 This is the opening in the catheter that is not attached to the bag.
-He or she will empty the water from the balloon at the end of the catheter.
-This is done by pulling back on the plunger of the syringe.
-After the balloon is emptied, your healthcare provider will ask you to take a deep breath and then exhale.
+He or she will empty the water from the balloon with a syringe.
+After the balloon is emptied, your provider will ask you to take a deep breath and then exhale.
 This will help relax your pelvic floor muscles.
 As you exhale, your provider will gently pull on the catheter to remove it.
-You may feel some discomfort as the empty balloon moves through your urethra.
+You may feel some discomfort as the catheter is removed.

 How do I remove the Foley catheter at home?

 - Empty any urine out of the bag.